Location: Camotes Islands - San Francisco (municipality), Cebu (province), Philippines

 Ending Thoughts This is far from the ideal pizza - but it allows you to enjoy pizza without an oven using the barest essentials.

-Carl Johnson (Feb 15, 2017) In my events technical world there has always been fierce debate about the Swiss Army, Leatherman and Gerber multitools.
+Carl (Feb 15, 2017) In my events technical world there has always been fierce debate about the Swiss Army, Leatherman and Gerber multitools.
 The Swiss Army is the only one with a corkscrew so wins every time!
 I broke a Gerber blade opening a coconut in Cambodia.

 Camotes Islands, Cebu, Philippines